An early pipe from Niger

 Een vroege pijp uit Burkina Faso

-Article on a traditional ceramic tobacco pipe bowl found in Burkina Faso.
+Article on a traditional red terra cotta tobacco pipe bowl found in Burkina Faso.

 The dating of smoking pipes and particularly the development of styles on the African continent are largely unknown.
 When Neander published Tabacologia in 1626 smoking in Europe had only passed its infancy, so it is remarkable that Neander illustrated completely developed water pipes (note 1).
 From this, it can be concluded that the phenomenon of smoking in Africa might be older than in Europe.